openhive-network/wax-doc/src/typescript/transaction-builder/finalization.md

 ===

-You can also build your transaction into proto form, and add your signature to the internal signatures array (it will also apply the transaction expiration time):
+You can also represent your transaction in the api form, with your signature added to the internal signatures array (it will also apply the transaction expiration time):

 :::code source="../../static/snippets/src/typescript/transaction-builder/finalization/proto-form-signature-build.ts" language="typescript" title="Test it yourself: [src/typescript/transaction-builder/finalization/proto-form-signature-build.ts](https://stackblitz.com/github/openhive-network/wax-doc-snippets?file=src%2Ftypescript%2Ftransaction-builder%2Ffinalization%2Fproto-form-signature-build.ts&startScript=test-tb-finalization-proto-form-signature-build)" :::